INBDE® history and purpose

 Picture of a human tongue and descriptive chart

-Throughout the process, CIE gathered evidence supporting the use of INBDE results for dental licensure through validity arguments confirming that the new exam uses appropriate content based on an accepted Domain of Dentistry and clinical competencies considered important for safe entry-level dental practice.
+Throughout the process, CIE gathered evidence supporting the use of INBDE results for dental licensure through validity arguments confirming that the new examination uses appropriate content based on an accepted Domain of Dentistry and clinical competencies considered important for safe entry-level dental practice.

 View Domain of Dentistry document (PDF)